 - If you are looking to visit Kolob Terrace Road and Kolob Canyons, they typically reopen in late May or in June, so be sure to check the Zion website for current closures and scheduled openings before planning your trip to those parts of Zion.

-Zion in the Summer (Mid-June to Mid-September)
+Zion in the Summer (June – August)

 Zion in the summer is beautiful but HOT.
-Visiting in the summer is best done in the mornings or evenings, taking a break midday to cool off and enjoy Zion Lodge, the visitor center and bookstore, or Springdale City.
+Visiting in the summer is best done in the mornings or evenings, taking a break midday to cool off and enjoy Zion Lodge, the visitor center, and bookstore, or Springdale City.

-It is always our game plan when we visit in the summer to get to the park before 8 am.
+It is always our game plan when we visit in the summer to get to the park before 8:00 am.
 We usually spend until lunchtime hiking, and then leave for our Airbnb or hotel to relax, swim, go shopping, visit museums, or do other fun things indoors!

 If you plan to spend all day in the park, be sure to pack sunscreen and stay hydrated!
 Most shuttle stops have water bottle refill stations, so take full advantage of those!

-Summer is a great time to visit The Narrows as the water is a bit warmer and becomes shallower throughout summer and into the fall.
+Summer is a great time to visit the Narrows as the water is a bit warmer and becomes shallower throughout summer and into the fall.
 However, pay close attention to the weather!
-Summer is monsoon season in the park and huge storms can rip through the area.
-Do not enter The Narrows if there is a chance of rain!
+Summer is monsoon season in the park, and huge storms can rip through the area.
+Do not enter the Narrows if there is a chance of rain!
 Entering slot canyons during rainstorms can be deadly.
+Read more in our article Are Flash Floods Common in Zion National Park?

 Important things to know if you visit in the summer:

-- The shuttle runs throughout the summer and you will NEED to take it to access Zion Canyon.
+- The shuttle runs throughout the summer, and you will NEED to take it to access Zion Canyon.

 - Kolob Canyons and Kolob Terrace Road are open during the summer months!

-- Temperatures regularly reach over 100 degrees so be careful to take steps to prevent heat-related illness.
+- Temperatures regularly reach over 100 degrees, so be careful to take steps to prevent heat-related illness.
 Stay hydrated, wear sunscreen, take time to cool down in the shade, and listen to your body.

-- This is the busiest time of year for Zion, prepare for crowds.
+- This is the busiest time of year for Zion.
+Prepare for crowds.
 Read our opinion on crowds in Zion.

-Zion in the Fall (Mid-September to Mid-December)
+Zion in the Fall (September – October)

-The fall is one of my favorite times to visit Zion, temperatures are cooling down, and crowds are too with school back in session.
+The fall is one of my favorite times to visit Zion, temperatures are cooling down, and crowds are too, with school back in session.
 Watch out for Utah’s fall break week!
 It is usually the second or third weekend in October.

 The Narrows are warm and shallow, and the leaves are turning all the beautiful colors of fall.

-The waterfalls along the Emerald Pools trails are usually only a trickle during the fall and don’t have quite the effect that they do in the spring, but overall the park still has the incredible scenery it has in summer, just with changing leaves!
+The waterfalls along the Emerald Pools trails are usually only a trickle during the fall and don’t have quite the effect that they do in the spring, but overall, the park still has the incredible scenery it has in summer, just with changing leaves!

 Important things to know before visiting in the Fall: